Blue John (mineral): Discovery

 It is sometimes said that Blue John of Derbyshire was discovered by the Romans.
 However, the earliest source of this story is William Adam's 1843 book Gem of the Peak.
 It seems likely that Adam was attempting to add some mystique to the Derbyshire Blue John.
 Although the Romans did mine lead in Derbyshire, there is no evidence that they encountered the Blue John veins.

 The earliest reference to the mineral "Blue John" occurs in a letter dated 1766 noting a lease from Lady Mazarine, which states that she "let ye Blue John, Castleton".
 The next reference occurs in a 1768 letter by the industrialist Matthew Boulton who attempted to purchase or lease the mines so that he could mine the Blue John to create decorative vases.
-It is clear that by this date the mining of Blue John had been going on for several years.
+It is known that by this date the mining of Blue John had been going on for several years.
 The earliest dated decorative applications of Blue John in Britain are those in use as fireplace panels.
 The bridal suite of the Friary Hotel in Derby has a Blue John plaque dated to around 1760.
-About the same time, fireplaces with Blue John panels were designed by neoclassical architect and interior designer Robert Adam, and installed at Kedleston Hall near Derby.
+About the same time, fireplaces with Blue John panels were designed by neoclassical architect and interior designer Robert Adam, and put in place at Kedleston Hall near Derby.